Marajoara culture: Ceramics

+The Indigenous people of Marajó made both useful and decorative objects.
+Among the various objects found by researchers are bowl, jugs, Coffins, toys, statue, flowerpot, plates, and thong.
+The igaçaba, for example, was a kind of clay pot or large water jug that was used to preserve food and other items.
+Today there are several copies of Marajó's igaçabas.

+They all have a great diversity of shapes and decoration patterns, one of the best known being globular urns with painted and modeled decorations illustrating anthropomorphic figures (primates).
+Other types of urns combine painting, the use of incisions and excisions, and modeling representing anthropomorphic and zoomorphic figures.
+Other vases were decorated with paintings of geometric patterns, including more simplified forms such as bowls, and others with more complex forms such as double-base vases, funerary urns, small statues, plates, thongs, and bowls on pedestals.

 Travelers in the 1800s noted both the presence of mounds and the beauty of the ceramics found inside them or exposed on their sides.
 Museums in Europe and the United States began to collect some of the larger and more beautiful pieces, the largest of which are funerary urns.
 Buried in house floors constructed on the tops of the mounds, the elaborately decorated urns contain the remains of significant individuals.
 When the individuals died, the flesh was cleared from their bones and the remains were placed in the urns, which were then topped with a bowl or platter.

+Marajoara ceramics are generally characterized by the use of red or black paint on a white background, applying techniques that combined colors, which were extracted from elements of nature, such as urucum; kaolin; jenipapo; charcoal, and; soot.

+One of the most widely used techniques for decorating this pottery is champlevé or raised field, where designs are achieved in relief by decaling designs onto a smoothed surface and then excavating the unmarked area.